kottster/kottster/docs/what-is-kottster.md

 - **Deploy Anywhere**

   [Deploy to any platform](./deploying.md) that runs Node.js.
-Your own servers, cloud platforms, or containers - it all works.
+Use cloud services, VPS, or on-premises servers.
+You control where your app runs.

 - **Built-in Auth**